Collector

 Usage Class

-Note: Usage may not include all things like “thinking_tokens” or “cached_tokens”.
-For that you may need to look at the raw HTTP response and build your own adapters.
+Note: Usage may not include all provider-specific token types like “thinking_tokens” or “cache_creation_input_tokens”.
+For those, you may need to look at the raw HTTP response and build your own adapters.

 LLMCall Class